mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 I looked at the failure rate of .

+Checked average failure rate (AFR) [on Backblaze](https://www.backblaze.com/blog/backblaze-hard-drive-stats-for-2020/).
+I didn't want to hyper-optimize for low failure rate.
+At one point, I rejected a disk that Backblaze reported as a 1.2% AFR in favor of one that cost twice as much but had a 0.5% AFR.

+I also did things to increase my chances of getting disks from different mannufacturing batches.
+Each disk has some probability of failing during the time you're using it, but it's important to note that the failure rates are not statistically independent.

 The problem with disks is that they're not statistically independent.
 Maybe each disk only has a 2% chance of failing each year, so the naive expectation would be that the chances of two drives failing at the same time is vanishingly thin.
 But drives from the same manufacturing batch that have served the same loads in the same environment have a much higher probability of failing at the same time than two random drives.

 Quantity or size?
 If you're building a NAS server that has 20-drive bays, then sure, buy a bunch of small disks.
 ZFS can make more efficient use of your disks the more you have of them.
 I wanted to give myself room to grow.
 The problem with buying a lot of small disks is that .
 And since you can't mix drive sizes in a ZFS pool, you have to replace all disks in a drive pool if you want to expand storage.
 ZFS doesn't support adding a new drive to, but that feature is [under active development](https://github.com/openzfs/zfs/pull/12225).
 I figure that I won't need to do that for another year or two, and then hopefully by that time, the feature is complete and landed in TrueNAS.